mmlevinson/hyperComponents/src/content/docs/about/background.md

 ### What are hyperComponents

-hyperComponents is an new open source project initiated to address the need for pre-rolled, user interface components based on exchanges of hypermedia instead of data.
+hyperComponents is an open source project initiated to address the need for pre-rolled, user interface components based on exchanges of hypermedia instead of data.
 In this library, hypermedia exchanges are facilitated principally by [HTMX](https://htmx.org/docs/).
 Client side user interactivity and event management is provided by [Hyperscript](https://hyperscript.org/).
 To preserve [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) for styling, [TailwindCSS](https://tailwindcss.com/) utility classes are used.

-hyperComponents are built with [Astro](https://astro.build/docs) because this tool is uniquely  straightforward for creating Web components and custom API endpoints in the same code base which is ideal for hypermedia exchanges.
+hyperComponents are built with [Astro](https://astro.build/docs) because this tool is uniquely  suited  for creating custom API endpoints and  Web components in the same code base.

+### Source Code

+This project is open source and available for download, fork or pull requests.
+The source code is avaiable on the [hyperComponents github repo](https://github.com/mmlevinson/hyperComponents).

 ### Conclusions